Intro to WASD Gifted and Talented

 Gifted and Talented in West Ada School District

 Our Gifted and Talented program allows for many points of entry.
 We begin testing students for services in 1st grade, and we continue to offer identification testing through eighth grade.
-In second grade, services are provided at the home campus by one of our GT Facilitators.
-Beginning in third grade, families and students have two options. one option is a weekly pull out.
+In first and second grade, services are provided through the weekly pullout GT program.
 We bus students one day a week from approximately 9:30-1:30 to one of five GT centers.
 During this time students work on units and projects that are aligned to standards, but allow for creativity and collaboration.
-The other option is our self-contained classrooms.
-We currently have three schools that house this program- Andrus, Discovery, and Hillsdale (will be Siena in August 2019).
-The seats chosen through a lottery system that opens every February.
+Beginning in third grade, families and students have two options: pull out and self-contained classrooms.
+For self-contained, we currently have three schools that house this program- Andrus, Discovery, and Siena.
+The seats are assigned through a lottery system that opens every spring (February/March).
 In these self-contained classrooms, we work from compacted curriculum to allow for more cross-curricular connections and more depth of learning.

 The application for self-contained (3rd-5th) can be found on the Self-Contained page.
 The application for the lottery will run for the month of March, and students will be placed at the beginning of April for the upcoming school year.